Vabbajack-Sandvich/Machine-Set-Calculator/README.md

 TLDR2: Hitting enter while the cursor is in the text boxes will automatically calculate and copy the resulting percentage to the clipboard for easy pasting in the game.

+TLDR3:
+you can use input or output parts per minute, because you can make changes to machine sets based on either of those typically you use input parts per minute for 1 single machine recipe this tells you, based on the output percent how much you need to overclock or underclock every machine in a set if its above 250% you need more machines if its way below 100% you need less machines

 =================================

 Windows Scaling Issue Fix: